moguzozcan/moguzozcan.github.io/_posts/2018-11-01-Distributed-Systems-Lecture-and-Book-Notes.md

 Concurrency             |Hide that an object may be shared by several independent users Failure                 |Hide the failure and recovery of an object

+**Access transparency**

+Hiding differences in data representation and the way that objects can be accessed.
+Different OS and naming conventions, file operations or low-level communication with other processes must be hidden from user and apps.

+**Location transparency**

+Users cannot tell where an object is physically located in the system.
+Achieved by assigning only logical names to resources, that is, names in which the location of a resource is not secretly encoded.
+Uniform resource locator (URL) http://www.prenhall.com/index.html, which gives no clue about the actual location of Prentice Hall’s main Web server

+**Relocation transparency**

+If the entire site may have been moved from one data center to another, users should not notice.
+This is becoming increasingly important in the context of cloud computing.

+**Migration transparency**

+Supports the mobility of processes and resources initiated by users, without affecting ongoing communication and operations.
+Communication between mobile phones, regardless whether two people are actually moving, mobile phones will allow them to continue their conversation.
+Online tracking and tracing of goods as they are being transported from one place to another, and teleconferencing (partly) using devices that are equipped with mobile Internet.

+**Replication transparency**

+Resources may be replicated to increase availability or to improve performance by placing a copy close to the place where it is accessed.
+Hiding the fact that several copies of a resource exist, or that several processes are operating in some form of lockstep mode so that one can take over when another fails.
+All replicas have the same name.
+A system that supports replication transparency should generally support location transparency as well.

+**Concurrency transparency**

+Two independent users may each have stored their ﬁles on the same file server or may be accessing the same tables in a shared database and each user does not notice that the other is making use of the same resource.

+**Failure transparency**

+A user or application does not notice that some piece of the system fails to work properly, and that the system subsequently (and automatically) recovers from that failure.

+**Being Open**

+A system that offers components that can easily be used by, or integrated into other systems.
+At the same time, an open distributed system itself will often consist of components that originate from elsewhere.

+**Interoperability, composability, and extensibility**

+Deﬁne services through interfaces using an **Interface Deﬁnition Language (IDL)**

+**Interoperability** characterizes the extent by which two implementations of systems or components from different manufacturers can co-exist and work together by merely relying on each other’s services as speciﬁed by a common standard

+**Portability** characterizes to what extent an application developed for a distributed system A can be executed, without modiﬁcation, on a different distributed system B that implements the same interfaces as A.

+**Extensible** easy to add new components or replace existing ones without affecting those components that stay in place.
+An open distributed system should also be extensible.
+Easy to add parts that run on a different operating system, or even to replace an entire file system

+**Separating policy from mechanism**

+System be organized as a collection of relatively small and easily replaceable or adaptable components.
+Monolithic approach, the older way of development does not provide this.

+**Caching in Web browsers**

+Need to consider, Storage, Exemption, Sharing and Refreshing topics.
+Need to offer a rich set of parameters that the user can set (dynamically).

+Trade-off: Strict separation of policies and mechanisms may lead to *highly complex conﬁguration* problems.
+To solve this, provide reasonable defaults.
+Self-conﬁgurable systems.

+**Being scalable**

+**Size scalability:** Easily add more users and resources to the system without any noticeable loss of performance.

+**Geographical scalability:** Users and resources may lie far apart, but the fact that communication delays may be significant is hardly noticed.

+**Administrative scalability:** Easily managed even if it spans many independent administrative organizations.